ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Key Identifiers

-A Presenter may choose to select which cryptographic keys are reported as part of the PKIX evidence.
+A Presenter may choose to select which cryptographic keys are reported as part of the PKIX Evidence.
 For each selected cryptographic key, the Presenter includes a request entity of type `id-pkix-evidence-entity-key`.
 Among the request attributes for this entity, the
 Presenter includes one attribute with the type `id-pkix-evidence-attribute-key-identifier`.
 The value of this attribute should be set to the utf8String that represents the identifier for the specific key.